Hampo/LuaSPTLib/README.md

 	end

 	-- Repeat for `SetEngineIdleClipName`
-	for SetEngineIdleClipName in carSoundParameters:GetMethods("SetEngineIdleClipName") do
+	for SetEngineIdleClipName in carSoundParameters:GetMethods(nil, "SetEngineIdleClipName") do
 		--- If the filename is `tt` (which doesn't exist), replace with `apu_car` if SetEngineIdleClipName.Parameters[1] == "tt" then
 			SetEngineIdleClipName.Parameters[1] = "apu_car"